 It was within the area I wanted to invest in because it wasn’t too far away.
-Also since it was a suburb the prices would normally be lower than comparable property closer to Los Angeles.
+Also since it was a suburb, the prices would be lower than comparable property closer to Los Angeles.

-There had been a housing boom some ten to fifteen years earlier in the whole general area of the Inland Empire, and houses that most people could afford were considerably cheaper than all the other surrounding counties near Los Angeles.
+There had been a housing boom some ten to fifteen years earlier in the whole general area of the Inland Empire.
+Houses that most people could afford were considerably cheaper than the other surrounding counties near Los Angeles.

-The townhome Location was Bad
+The Townhome Location was Bad

-The area where the townhome was located was on an undesirable street, and there was a strip club just a few hundred feet outside the big complex where the townhomes were located.
+The area where the townhome was located was on an undesirable street.
+There was a strip club just a few hundred feet outside the big complex where the townhomes were located.

 In real estate the common knowledge for investors was location, location, location.
 Location is normally more important than anything as far as investing in real estate is concerned.
 Ignoring that is generally to your peril.
-I would advise potential investors aagainst ignoring location.
+I would advise potential investors against ignoring location.

 I violated the Location, Location, Location Rule

 After thinking about it for a short time I reluctantly bought that townhome.
 That is, in spite of the undeniable fact my townhome investment was in a bad area.

-That way my risk would be less, I would not own the property, and I could still make money from it – if I were lucky.
+That way my risk would be less, I would not own the property.
+I could, however, still make money from it – if I were lucky.
 I’d make money by holding a new wraparound mortgage I would put on it.

-I needed to Sell the Townhome
+I needed to Sell My Townhome Investment

 Now that I had the townhome my next job was to get rid of it, that is to sell it.
 I immediately put it up for sale.
 Terms were a one year lease option with some money each month from the rent to go toward the down payment.

 The townhome stayed on the market several months.
 I had several lookers, but I rejected all of them.
 During those months with no buyer the townhome stayed empty because I didn’t want permanent renters, but potential buyers in the property.
 I was struggling to make the monthly mortgage payments while the property stayed empty.

-Sell the Townhome to another Investor?
+Sell my Townhome to another Investor?

 Later I had doubts about selling it to him after I checked San Bernardino County records and found that he had over 100 properties in his name.
-I had to meet the potential buyer in person to see how I felt about selling it to him.
+That made it imperative to meet the potential buyer in person to see how I felt about selling it to him.

-At the time I was a contract programmer working in Downey at the Los Angeles Data Processing Center.
+At the time I was a contract programmer working in Downey California at the Los Angeles County Data Processing Center.
 I arranged for him to come there and I would interview him there.
 He did, and after talking with him I decided I would sell it to him, even though he obviously knew much more about real estate investing than I did.